I am a child of God with infinite worth just like you are. I'm also a lifelong member of The Church of Jesus Christ of Latter-day Saints.

 What Ordinances Are Performed In the Temple?

-- Sealings-A sealing performed in the temple is comparable to a marriage outside the temple with a few key differences.
-First, a sealing in the temple is a three way covenant made between the bride, the groom, and God.
+- Sealings- A sealing performed in the temple is comparable to marriage outside the temple with a few key differences.
+First, sealing in the temple is a three-way covenant made between the bride, the groom, and God.
 As the bride and groom covenant to a life of fidelity to each other and dedication to God, God covenants with them that their family will be one of an eternal nature rather than the standard "to death do us part" marriage that occurs outside of the temple.
-Sealings are able to be performed as the initial marriage ceremony, or after a civil marriage ceremony.
+Sealings are able to be performed during the initial marriage ceremony or after a civil marriage ceremony.
 There is also a ceremony that seals children to their parents if their parents were not sealed to each other before the children were born.
-The reason that sealings allow family relationships to continue on throughout the eternities is that they are performed through God's sacred priesthood power.
+The reason that sealings allow family relationships to continue throughout the eternities is that they are performed through God's sacred priesthood power.
 The sealing power is only used within the walls of the holy temple.